yourdevkalki/arbitrum-vibekit/README.md

 #### 🤝 Framework Integration

-Vibekit seamlessly integrates with popular agent frameworks like Rig, Eliza and Langchain.
+Vibekit integrates with popular agent frameworks like Rig, Eliza and Langchain.
 These frameworks can be enhanced by connecting them to our MCP servers, allowing them to:

 - Access standardized tool interfaces through MCP
 - Maintain their existing functionality while gaining new capabilities